budjb/giphy/README.md

 Currently, the only value that must be present is the `giphy_api_key` entry, which should contain the API key provided by Giphy to be used by the API service.

+SOPS may be downloaded from the project page at https://github.com/mozilla/sops.

 ### Auth0

 This service uses Auth0 as the authentication provider backend.
 An account must be created along with an Application and an API.

 When signing up, a new tenant will be created.
-The name of the tenant will also be used as the Oauth2 issuer endpoint, and will be needed to configure the HEGiphy API application.
+The name of the tenant will also be used as the Oauth2 issuer endpoint (also called `domain`).

 As an example, if the tenant that was created was named `budjb-hegiphy`, the issuer URL will likely be `https://budjb-hegiphy.auth0.com/`.
 The trailing slash is important.